LARP: Learner-Agnostic Robust Data Prefiltering: Price of learner-agnostic prefiltering

 In this section, we quantify the price of learner-agnostic prefiltering on datasets with inherent noise.
-Specifically, we conduct experiments in both the tabular and image classification settings, using two realistic noise models: i) \textbf{Uniform Label Noise}, which mimics scenarios where annotation is unreliable; and ii) \textbf{Shortcuts \cite{geirhos2020shortcut}}, which simulates scenarios where training data contains spurious correlation features irrelevant to the labels, e.g. textual information embedded in the CT image patches.
-In all cases, the price $P$ is computed using the utility function $\mathcal{U}_{red}(R_1,R_2) \defeq (R_1 - R_2) / R_2$, that measures the relative increase in classification risk when learner-agnostic prefiltering is used. \paragraph{Datasets} For image experiments we use CIFAR-10~\cite{krizhevsky2009learning}, splitting its train set into train (80\%) and validation (20\%) sets and using the original test set.
-Tabular experiments utilize Adult~\cite{adult_2}, randomly split into train (64\%), validation (16\%), and test (20\%) sets.
-The validation sets are utilized to select the hyperparameters (Adult), and perform early-stopping (CIFAR-10).
-In all experiments, we apply the noise to the train and validation sets, but evaluate on clean data to measure learner generalization.
+Specifically, we conduct experiments in both the tabular and image classification settings in the presence of uniform label noise.
+In \cref{sec:additionalexp} we provide modifications of our setup which use different prefiltering procedures, data contamination or learner sets.
+In all cases, the price $P$ is computed using $\mathcal{U}_{red}(R_1,R_2) \defeq (R_1 - R_2) / R_2$, which measures the relative increase in classification risk when learner-agnostic prefiltering is used.

-\paragraph{Label noise} In label noise experiments, we use the model accuracy as our risk metric $R$, $\epsilon = 30\%$ uniform label noise on all classes, and prefilter up to $p\%$ of the train and validation sets.
-Motivated by the practical observation that complex models tend to learn useful features first before overfitting to noisy data, the prefiltered samples were selected by maximizing the loss of chosen overparametrized models (ResNet-9~\cite{he2016deep} on CIFAR-10, and 2 layer fully connected NN on Adult) trained on the combined train and evaluation sets with early-stopping.
-We found this procedure effective in practice, resulting in $> 75\%$ of corrupted samples being filtered at the default value of $p=25\%$.